Sonic the Hedgehog 2 (film): Box office

 Sonic the Hedgehog 2 grossed $190.9 million in the United States and Canada, and $214.5 million in other territories, for a worldwide total of $405.4 million.

-In the United States and Canada, Sonic the Hedgehog 2 was released alongside Ambulance and the wide expansion of Everything Everywhere All at Once.
-Several days before release, it was projected to gross at least $55 million from 4,232 theaters in its opening weekend.
+In the US and Canada, it was released alongside Ambulance and the wide expansion of Everything Everywhere All at Once.
+Several days before release, it was projected to gross at least $55 million from 4,232 theatres in its opening weekend.
 With its target audience aged between 16 and 25, its release coincided with the start of spring break in 15% of K–12 schools.
 The film made $26.8 million on its first day, including $6.25 million from Thursday night previews, doubling that of the original movie.
 The film went on to gross $72.1 million over its three-day opening weekend, surpassing the original film's three-day opening ($58 million) and Bruce Almighty ($68 million) to become Jim Carrey's highest three-day domestic opening and Paramount's biggest three-day opening since 2014.
 Six million tickets were sold in the U.S. and Canada during its opening weekend.
-It broke the opening record for a video game movie adaptation, which was previously held by the original Sonic the Hedgehog.
+It broke the opening record for a video game movie adaptation, which was previously held by the original Sonic the Hedgehog and was surpassed a year later by The Super Mario Bros.
+Movie ($146.4 million).

 Among opening audiences, males made up 61%, those aged between 18 and 34 comprised 46% of ticket sales and those below 17 comprised 32%, and the ethnic breakdown was 38% were Hispanic/Latin American, 29% Caucasian, 20% African American, and 13% Asian or other.
-The film also had the best pandemic-era opening for a kids' movie, the all-time seventh best April opening, the second best opening of early 2022, and the fifth best opening since 2020.
+The film also had the best pandemic-era opening for a children's film, the all-time seventh best April opening, the second best opening of early 2022, and the fifth best opening since 2020.
 In its second weekend, the film made $29.3 million, finishing second behind Fantastic Beasts: The Secrets of Dumbledore.
 Sonic 2 returned to the top of the box office on Easter Monday with $4.5 million.
 By its third weekend, the film surpassed the original Sonic the Hedgehog to become the highest-grossing video game film in North America.
 The film remained in the box office top ten until dropping out in its twelfth weekend.
-Sonic the Hedgehog 2 ended up being the ninth highest-grossing film of 2022 in the U.S and Canada.
+Sonic the Hedgehog 2 was the ninth-highest-grossing film of 2022 in the U.S. and Canada.